-This Request for Proposals (RFP) is being issued by ICANN to solicit applications for designation as the successor registry operator for the .NET Top-Level Domain following completion of the term of the current Registry Agreement between ICANN and VeriSign, Inc. The current .NET Registry Agreement was signed in May 2001, and will expire on 30 June 2005.
-VeriSign is eligible to be considered for designation as the successor registry operator.
+This Request for Proposals (RFP) is being issued by ICANN to solicit applications for designation as the successor registry operator for the .NET Top-Level Domain for a term no less than six years following completion of the term of the current Registry Agreement between ICANN and VeriSign, Inc. The current .NET Registry Agreement was signed in May 2001, and will expire on 30 June 2005.
+VeriSign is eligible to be considered for designation as the successor registry operator on a neutral basis, being neither advantaged nor disadvantaged by its current status as .net registry operator

-The procedure for selecting the successor operator was developed through an open and transparent process incorporating opportunities for public review and comment at multiple stages.
+The procedure for selecting the successor registry operator was developed through an open and transparent process incorporating opportunities for public review and comment at multiple stages, with consideration by ICANN.
 The final procedure was approved by ICANN's Board of Directors on 29 June 2004.